Knoxville is a mid-sized city on the Tennessee River that is blossoming as an entrepreneurial hotspot in the Southeast United States.

 The TennesSeed Fund was founded by professionals with more than 18 years of investment experience that were looking to aid in the growing need for seed-stage capital.
 This organization does not have a specific industry focus due to an interest in maintaining the industrial variety.
 They maintain a unique opportunity platform by aiding both for-profit and non-profit ventures.
 It is also an extension of Three Roots, and other companies based in Tennessee.

 Entrepreneurial Newsletter Coverage:

 Among the many newsletters offered by the Knoxville News-Sentinel is Knox.biz, which sends subscribers important local business headlines every weekday.

 Startup Southerner is a website that breaks down and analyzes business and tech news throughout the south.
 In addition, the website offers a newsletter.

-Tennessee Business Daily, which covers business news from all around the state, offers a newsletter that brings the biggest news and updates right to subscribers’ inboxes.
+Tennessee Business Daily covers business news from all around the state.
+It also offers a newsletter that brings the biggest news and updates right to subscribers’ inboxes.

 Interested in Ecosystem Spotlights of other cities in the southeast USA?